wavemaker/docs/learn/react-native/expo-apk-debug.md

 You can install a WaveMaker-developed React Native app on your mobile device and debug the application.
 In this document, we use APK files to debug an Android application.

 :::warning
-This is deprecated please check [Flipper](/learn/react-native/flipper) to debug applications
+This is deprecated.
+Please check [Flipper](/learn/react-native/flipper) to debug applications.
 :::

 ## Pre-requisites